 Sugar is actually worse than cocaine.

-It’s perfectly legal and it’s hidden in all kinds of foods.
 The food companies use weird names and hard to read labels to hide how much sugar is in their food.

 Did you know there are over 61 names for just plain old sugar on food labels?